signaldatascience/R-curriculum/src/week2/day4/self-assessment-2.md

 	* Remove the top row (corresponding to the intercept term).

+	* Remove rows where both coefficients are 0.

 	* For each column, call `quantile()` on its absolute values to get some statistics about the distribution of coefficient magnitudes.

 	* Remove every row from the matrix where *both* of the magnitudes of the coefficients fall under the 75th pecentile for their respective columns.